fucusy/WikiQA/README.md

 3. clean data and get useful data into file system using ExportMysqlDataToFile module
 4. build retrieve system using DocsRetrieveSystem module
-5. this system is ready to answer question, run the script in AnswerExtraction, AnswerExtraction/process/answer.py
+5. this system is ready to answer question, run the script in QuestionAnalysis, change dir to QuestionAnalysis, then run the main.py `python main.py`, you can see the question answer system performance on 100 sample question in `data/question_with_answer_100.xml`, but the performance is really bad. but you can learn a lot from the project code.

 ## module description
-every module is a Pycharm project, you need run it in Pycharm if you do not know exactly how python module works

 ### ExportMysqlDataToFile